 Your Statement of Purpose is simply a short essay in which we'd like you to tell us a little about yourself, your writing experience and goals.
-Your Statement of Purpose should be one full page in length.
+Your Statement of Purpose should be one full page in length, single or double spaced.

 Undergraduate Bachelor's Transcript or Copy of Degree Certificate or DegreeVerify Certificate from National Student Clearinghouse

-Although we do not take college grades into consideration, we require proof that an undergraduate Bachelor's degree has been conferred.
+Although we do not take college grades into consideration, we require proof that an undergraduate Bachelor's degree, in any field, has been conferred.
 Please provide a copy of your transcript (an unofficial copy is okay), or a copy of your degree certificate, or a DegreeVerify Certificate from National Student Clearinghouse.
 Alternatively, if you have an advanced degree such as an MFA, we will accept that transcript or certificate.